Work Shouldn’t Hurt: CA Needs AB 701

 Sign The Petition

 Warehouse workers have long performed some of the most dangerous and back-breaking work, suffering job-related injuries at rates almost double the average across private industry, more so than in mining, forestry, and logging, or construction.
 The rapid growth of online shopping and on-demand delivery has supercharged the dangers for warehouse workers, bringing increasingly brutal work speeds and soaring serious injury rates, in particular at booming e-commerce giants such as Amazon and Walmart, which are among the very largest private employers in California.
-AB 701 would help to protect warehouse workers by requiring employers to disclose quotas and work speed standards to workers and state enforcement agencies.
+AB 701, the Warehouse Workers Protection Act, is the first of its kind in the nation and begins to set standards for the future of algorithmic-based work.
+It would help to protect warehouse workers by requiring employers to disclose quotas and work speed standards to workers and state enforcement agencies.
 It would prohibit employers from penalizing workers for complying with health and safety laws.
-AB 701 would also direct Cal/OSHA to create a standard for the industry to minimize injuries among warehouse workers and provide stronger rights and protections against arbitrary and abusive work quota systems.
+It also provides for strategic enforcement and dedicated coordination from the CA Labor Commissioner and the Department of Industrial Relations.

 I am calling on you to support AB 701 (the Protect Warehouse Workers Act), a bill to help protect warehouse workers from debilitating injuries due to dangerous work speeds and quota requirements.
 Right now, this fierce competition for retail market share is driving down workplace safety across the logistics industry and leaving workers with debilitating injuries.
 California must demand better from these companies.